vess-dev/vess-dev.github.io/_posts/2021-06-18-determinedly-happy.md

 ### 1. The Physical Reality

 We exist in a reality of rules.
-Science for the past X amount of years has been a series of continuous trials of testing the boundaries of these rules, how they work, and how we can exploit them.
+Science for the past few hundred years has been a series of continuous trials of testing the boundaries of these rules, how they work, and how we can exploit them.
 Let's walk through a straightforward example of how these rules relate to determinism, (If you're a smart cookie you know where I'm going with this.) and then tackle the obvious complex example that follows.

 Let's say you have a ball at the top of a hill.